Volkswagen to lay off 900 autoworkers in two Brazilian states

-SAO PAULO Volkswagen AG (VOWG_p.DE) said on Thursday that it will lay off about 900 autoworkers at two Brazilian plants, one of the biggest recent efforts to cut output in the face of sluggish demand for cars in Latin America's largest economy.
+SAO PAULO, April 24 Volkswagen AG said on Thursday that it will lay off about 900 autoworkers at two Brazilian plants, one of the biggest recent efforts to cut output in the face of sluggish demand for cars in Latin America's largest economy.

 The layoffs at the Volkswagen plants in Sao Bernardo do Campo outside of Sao Paulo, and in Sao Jose dos Pinhais in Brazil's southern state of Parana will begin May 5, according to Brazil's Metalworkers' Union.
 Brazil is the No. 4 market for Volkswagen after China, Germany and the United States.